MicrosoftDocs/microsoft-365-community/Community/why-m365-adoption-projects-fail.md

 So ultimately, we need a new way of thinking about organizations and the way we work.
 We need new guidelines and principles, that fit the challenges we're facing right now, that fit this new world.

-In other word, this new world comes with a need to transform:
+In other words, this new world comes with a need to transform:

 ### Profit -> Purpose
 Maximising profit was the main driver for successful businesses for a long time.
 Yet within a connected world full of information that isn't the only constant that ensures success nowadays.
 Customers often have enough information to compare different organizations and are able to choose who they're engaging with.
 That appears to customers and employees to the same extend.
 Nowadays there are many factors that need to be taken into account for a successful business: work ethics, social responsibility, the ecological factor, and so on.
 Those things often come, when an organization has a clear purpose, a WHY.
 Organisations that know why there are doing something, rather than relying on the how have a far better standing in the markets than others.
 And you know what the trick is?
 With purpose come profit, but it doesn't work the other way around.
 Customers and partners have a pretty good idea who they want to deal with and that's what differs a successful organization from a unsuccessful.